Robert (Bob) Diffendal

 Bob's current activities include leading field trips, working with K-12 and university students, continuing his talks, preparing other manuscripts for publication, editing drafts of works by other colleagues, advising the public and answering their geologic questions, working as volunteer Curator of Invertebrate Paleontology at the University of Nebraska State Museum and traveling to places in the USA and to other countries with his wife, Anne.

-Information on EC-23, EC-24, and Great Plains Geology is available through the School of Natural Resources at: (402) 472-3471 or by email at snrsales@unl.edu.
+Information on EC-23, EC-24, RI-13, and Great Plains Geology is available through the School of Natural Resources at: (402) 472-3471 or by email at snrsales@unl.edu.
 Information on Great Plains Geology can be found on the University of Nebraska Press website.

 Other current professional service activities include: